andimeier/cas-authentication-middleware/README.md

 #### Access control

-- `bounce`: Redirects an unauthenticated client to the CAS login page and then back to the requested page.
 - `block`: Completely denies access to an unauthenticated client and returns a 401 response.
-- `bounce_redirect`: Acts just like `bounce` but once the client is authenticated they will be redirected to the provided _returnTo_ query parameter.
+- `bounce_redirect`: Redirects an unauthenticated client to the CAS login page and then back to the provided _returnTo_ query parameter.

 ## Demo